 Recommended for you

 By the time the Civil War began in 1861, Frederick Douglass was one of the most famous Black men in the United States—a prominent voice for freedom, human rights and social reform.
-An exceptional orator and writer whose autobiographies detailing his slavery and escape became best sellers, Douglass was a national abolitionist leader who for some 20 years had the ear of the country’s leaders.
+An exceptional orator and writer whose autobiographies detailing his slavery and escape became bestsellers, Douglass was a national abolitionist leader who for some 20 years had the ear of the country’s leaders.

 Early in the Civil War, Douglass clashed with President Abraham Lincoln for not allowing formerly enslaved people to enlist.
 Lincoln had been reluctant to arm Black men and allow them to serve in the Union military forces—in part due to racism and also for fear that outraged border states would join the secession, ensuring the Union’s loss.
-But as Union defeats mounted and manpower dwindled, Black men formed units of the their own in the South in 1862.
+But as Union defeats mounted and manpower dwindled, Black men formed units of their own in the South in 1862.
 An official call to arms to Black men came in early 1863.

 Douglass, with other prominent abolitionists, helped recruit Black soldiers for the Union.
 He traveled thousands of miles to recruitment meetings, lauding the benefits of service and ending many of his speeches by leading the audience in “John Brown’s Body,” a popular Union Army song.
 He published frequently on the topic in his newspaper Douglass Monthly, with articles and broadsides like “Men of Color to Arms!” and “Why Should a Colored Man Enlist?”

-Two of his Douglass’s sons, Charles and Lewis, were among the first to enlist in the famed 54th Massachusetts Infantry Regiment, the second African American battalion that saw extensive service in the war, commanded by white officers.
-A third son, Frederick Jr., recruited for the regiment like his father.
+Two of his sons, Charles and Lewis, were among the first to enlist in the famed 54th Massachusetts Infantry Regiment, the second African American battalion that saw extensive service in the war, commanded by white officers.
+A third son, Frederick Jr., was recruited for the regiment like his father.

 For Douglass, wearing the uniform of a soldier carried great symbolism of a man’s worthiness for freedom and a full slate of civil rights.
 “An eagle on his button, and a musket on his shoulder, and his bullets in his pockets,” Douglass said, “there is no power on earth…which can deny that he has earned the right of citizenship in the United States.”